 The Green Mountains of Vermont are home to some truly must-ride mountain bike trails.
-From full downhill parks, trail systems in town parks to single track networks carved through the mountainsides, Vermont is home to the full range of mountain bike disciplines.
+From full downhill parks, and trail systems in town parks to singletrack networks carved through the mountainsides, Vermont is home to the full range of mountain bike disciplines.
 The Vermont Mountain Bike Association is responsible for maintenance on over 1400+ miles of trails alone throughout the state.
 And the riders?
-Over 1% of Vermont’s entire population are members of VMBA.
-The size of the core mountain bike community in the state, and the dedication to supporting the various trail systems we all love to ride is unmatched in Vermont.
+Over 1.5% of Vermont’s entire population are members of VMBA.
+The size of the core mountain bike community in the state, and the dedication to supporting the various trail systems we all love to ride are unmatched in Vermont.

 For first-time riders, or those looking to improve their skills in the saddle (see you’re learning already, that’s what the riders call a bike seat), Stratton is pleased to offer full-suspension mountain bike rentals and on-hill mountain bike lessons.
 When you rent from Stratton, there is no hassle around loading bikes in your car or truck and transporting them.
 Lessons occur on the trails, and you are taught and tested on true park features.
 Keep reading below for more information about mountain biking in Vermont!